andreasKroepelin/polylux/src/toolbox/pdfpc.typ

     } else if type(time) == "string" {
       time
     } else {
+      panic(
+        msg-name
-      panic(msg-name + " must be either a datetime or a string in the HH:MM format.")
+          + " must be either a datetime or a string in the HH:MM format.", )
     }

     [ #metadata((t: tag-name, v: time)) <pdfpc> ]